marclafr/Age-of-Warriors-AR-/README.md

 ## Install

-Download the .apk and install it into your Android device
+Download and extract the .zip from [here](https://github.com/marclafr/AR-Project/releases) and install the .apk into your Android device

 ## Start the game